Definiton Thumbnail

 In summary, there are three requirements that a thumbnail should meet:

-The thumbnail should give an overview of the video's content so that the user knows what it's about.
+The thumbnail should provide an overview of the content of the video so that the user knows what it is about.

 Caution: Avoid clickbait!
-Promised content and claims that the video doesn't deliver in the end leave a particularly negative impression on the viewer.
+Announced content and promises that the video does not deliver in the end will be remembered particularly negatively by the viewer.

 - Increase curiosity

-The thumbnail should pique the user's curiosity while not revealing too much in advance, but rather creating an appetite for the video.
+The thumbnail should arouse the user's curiosity, but at the same time not anticipate too much, but rather whet the appetite for the video.

 Three Tips - How to Design a Thumbnail?